 The Department's Equality Scheme commits the Department to submitting a formal review of progress, on an annual basis, to the Equality Commission, setting out the action taken to fulfill Section 75 commitments.
 This is the report carried out for the year 2020-2021.

 The Ministerial Advisory Group (MAG) has rolled out a series of workshops for Northern Ireland’s District Councils to make them aware of how MAG’s Design Review service can optimise project development to deliver best outcomes as they move through the planning

 Statistics in relation to wellbeing and engagement in culture, arts and sport: findings from the 2020/21 Continuous Household Survey.

-This Statistical Fact Sheet, which is published three times a year (along with a more detailed annual bulletin), presents key information on employment vacancies which have been notified to the Department for Communities (DfC).
+This Statistical Bulletin, which is published once a year (along with three Statistical Factsheets), presents key information on employment vacancies which have been notified to the Department for Communities (DfC).

 JobStart is an Employer Incentive Scheme and is designed to create 6 to 9 month job opportunities aimed at those young people aged between 16-24 who are job ready, including those with disabilities, those who are Not in Employment Education or Training (NEET), Looked After Chi